 EPIC Testifies and House Education Committee Approves New Early Ed Department

-/in NewsEPIC’s Board Member, Adeeb Khan of Delta Dental Colorado, testifies in support of a new early education department that will put Colorado families and children first by streamlining and allowing for the blending and braiding of Colorado Preschool Program, Child Care Assistance Program, and Prop EE funds.
+/in NewsEPIC’s Board Member, Adeeb Khan of Delta Dental Colorado, testifies in support of a new early education department that will put Colorado families and children first by streamlining and allowing for the blending and braiding of Colorado Preschool Program, Childcare Assistance Program, and Prop EE funds.
 This will allow us to serve the needs of working families and prioritize equitable access for children who are the furthest from opportunity.
 Click here to read more.
 Want to learn more about EPIC click here.